 Although looking sporty and fresh, their main selling point is the new Omega Co-Axial Caliber 9300 automatic movement.

-Manufactured (technically) in-house at Omega’s own production facility in Biel, the new movement allowed the Swiss watchmakers to present the watch in a trendy bi-compax dial layout without losing the traditional chronograph functionality.
+Manufactured (technically) in-house at Omega’s own production facility in Biel, the new movement allowed the Swiss watchmakers to present the new model in a trendy bi-compax dial layout without losing the traditional chronograph functionality.

 As a result, your shiny new chrono cannot count lapses of time more than 29 minutes and 59 seconds long.